qa-guru/allure-notifications/README.en.md

 + `enableSuitesPublishing` - whether the statistic per suite should be published (options: `true` / `false`, default `false`).
 Before enabling the option, make sure that the `<allureFolder>/widgets` folder contains JSON file `suites.json`
 + `logo` - path to the logo file (if filled, the corresponding logo will be displayed in the top left corner of the chart).
 + `durationFormat` (optional, default value is `HH:mm:ss.SSS`) - specifies the desired output format for the test duration.
++ `customData` - additional data that can be reused in custom Freemarker templates (optional field).
 6. Fill in the `config.json` file block with the information about the chosen messenger.
 7. Execute the following command in terminal:
 ```